-In July, the steadily decreasing prices of Molybdic oxide are supposedly keeping downward pressure on the alloy prices.
-Prices increased in August owing to the increased demand from the Asian markets.
 In September, the prices continued to increase owing to the increasing demand from the Asian markets.
 In October, the prices decreased due to subdued demand.
 In December, the prices increased due to tight supply, restocking and increased costs of raw materials.
 In January 2018, the prices continued to increase on back of the rising demand.
 In Feb 2018, the prices increased due to continued demand.
 The prices in March increased as the demand increased.
 In May, production from Chinese ferro molybdenum producers and global copper producers (molybdenum is produced as a by-product of copper production) acted as a cap for ferro molybdenum prices by enabling stable supply.
 In June and July, prices continued with declining trend.
 In August, declining trend in prices was reversed on account of firm demand.
+In September, prices remained stable.

-^International prices changed due to change in grades at the source oπ
+^International prices changed due to change in grades at the source